 This is devastating, a nuclear hurricane.

-Uh literally, you have the federal government, they have four Navy ships on standby.
+Literally, you have the federal government, they have four Navy ships on standby.

-They in other words, they pre-ordered and delivered all the resources they anticipate that our friends in Florida are going to be needing.
+In other words, they pre-ordered and delivered all the resources they anticipate that our friends in Florida are going to be needing.

-Everybody knew that was happening now for two days it's been a nightmare.
+Now for two days, it's been a nightmare.

-And then you've got empty shelves in some places, but because the governor was so proactive and jumped on this, gasoline, which had been in shortage and some of the empty shelves are now being restocked as he kept the ports open in Florida up until and including today,
+And then you've got empty shelves in some places, but because the governor was so proactive and jumped on this, gasoline, which had been in shortage and some of the empty shelves, are now being restocked as he kept the ports open in Florida up until and including today.

-and some of the bottlenecks, I know it's driving everybody crazy, but um we don't want to lose any lives down in Florida because this has the potential of affecting now every single major city in this state, and then it's going to move right through Georgia and Savannah and Atlanta and up to the Carolinas.
+And some of the bottlenecks, I know it's driving everybody crazy, but we don't want to lose any lives down in Florida because this has the potential of affecting now every single major city in this state.

 So, you know, this is going to be a long haul here for a lot of people, and it might be more damage than any storm we've seen in history.